On the GIT Quotient Space of Quintic Surfaces: Introduction

-The GIT boundary parametrizes the most singular quintic surfaces in our GIT quotient.
+We give a partial description of stable non-normal quintic surfaces.
+We show that quintic surfaces with an irreducible curve of singularities of genus greater than one are stable (see Corollary \ref{highergenus}).
+A generic quintic surface with a curve of singularities of multiplicity three such that the support of that curve does not contain any line is stable (see Proposition \ref{mltp3}).
+Surfaces with a triple line are unstable (see Proposition \ref{prop:tripleline}).
+Quintic surfaces that decompose in a union of a plane and a quartic surface are discussed in Proposition \ref{41}.

+For strictly semi-stable surfaces, we focus only in describing the ones with minimal closed orbits.
+We show that the strictly semi-stable locus in the quotient, which we call the GIT boundary, is a union of four disjoint irreducible component $\Lambda_i$ of dimension $6$, $1$, $0$, and $1$, respectively.
+The stabilizer of any GIT semi-stable quintic surface is either equal or contained in a $\SL(2, \mathbb{C})$ (see Corollary \ref{cor:mxsblz}).
 The generic quintic surface parametrized by the boundary component $\Lambda_1$ is normal, and it has two isolated singularities of multiplicity $3$, geometric genus $3$, modality $7$, and Milnor number $24$.
-The generic quintic surface parametrized by the $\Lambda_2$ component is singular along three lines supporting two non isolated triple point singularities.
-The quintic surfaces parametrized by the components $\Lambda_{3}$ and $\Lambda_{4}$ are singular along double lines, and they also have isolated singularities of multiplicity $3$, geometric genus $2$, modality $5$, and Milnor number $24$ and $22$, respectively.
-The local structure near the GIT boundary is described, with the help of Luna's slice Theorem, in Propositions \ref{kdq} and \ref{lb234}.
-For the case of nonnormal quintic surfaces, we prove the stability of quintic surfaces with an irreducible curve of singularities of genus larger than one (Corollary \ref{highergenus}), and of quintic surfaces singular along a smooth conic of multiplicity three (Proposition \ref{mltp3}).
-Quintic surfaces that decompose in the union of a plane and a quartic surface are discussed in Proposition \ref{41} and \ref{41boundary}.
-Among unstable surfaces, we find quintic surfaces with either a triple line (Corollary \ref{tripleline}) or a double plane.
+The generic quintic surface parametrized by the $\Lambda_2$ component is singular along three lines supporting two non-isolated triple point singularities.
+The generic quintic surfaces parametrized by the components $\Lambda_{3}$ and $\Lambda_{4}$ are singular along double lines, and they also have isolated singularities of multiplicity $3$, geometric genus $2$, modality $5$, and Milnor number $24$ and $22$, respectively (see Section \ref{localGIT}).
+Strictly semi-stable quintic surfaces that decompose as a union of a quartic surface and a hyperplane are described in Proposition \ref{41boundary}.
+The only non-reduced semi-stable quintic surface is a union of a double smooth quadric surface and a hyperplane intersecting along a smooth conic (see Corollary \ref{2qh}).